A guide for newbies

 - Have a really great time whilst making new friends

-Whatever we end up calling them this time round, every member is automatically allocated to a Guild/Society prior to the convention.
+Every member is automatically allocated to a Coven prior to the convention.
 This allocation should be seen as a suggestion, not a requirement - you can join any Guild you want or none of them at all.
 By getting involved in the Guilds, however, you can:

 - Interact with fellow members before the Convention starts, coming up with fun things to do